231. ARE YOU A DOER?

 In Joshua 1:7-8, after Moses, God’s servant had died and the mantle of the leadership of God’s people the Israelites, had been passed to Joshua, God told him:

-- “Only be thou strong and very courageous, that thou mayest observe TO DO according to all the law, which Moses my servant commanded thee: turn not from it, to the right hand or to the left, that thou mayest prosper whithersoever thou goest.
-This book of the law SHALL NOT DEPART OUT OF THY MOUTH; but thou shalt MEDITATE THEREIN DAY AND NIGHT, that thou mayest observe to do according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success.”
+• “Only be thou strong and very courageous, that thou mayest observe TO DO according to all the law, which Moses my servant commanded thee: turn not from it, to the right hand or to the left, that thou mayest prosper whithersoever thou goest.
+This book of the law SHALL NOT DEPART OUT OF THY MOUTH; but thou shalt MEDITATE THEREIN DAY AND NIGHT, that thou mayest observe TO DO according to all that is written therein: for then thou shalt make thy way prosperous, and then thou shalt have good success.”

 God was therefore encouraging Joshua to be saturated in his Word and to never depart from it.
 In summary, he was directing him to do three (3) specific things, which, if he obeyed, God was guaranteeing that he would live a prosperous life.